 Lasers are categorized into different classes according to their ability to cause eye and other damage.
 The International Electrotechnical Commission (IEC) is a global organization that prepares and publishes international standards for all electrical, electronic, and related technologies.
 The IEC document 60825-1 outlines the safety of laser products.
 A description of each class of laser is given below:

-Note: The LG11 uses a different frame than our other Universal style laser glasses and do not fit over prescription lenses (see the Frame Styles tab for details).
+Note: The LG11 uses a different frame design than our other Universal style laser glasses, and fit over prescription glasses may be affected (see the Frame Styles tab for details).